twitchtv/twirp/CONTRIBUTING.md

  4. Add a new commit to master with a message like "Version vX.X.X release" and push.
  5. Tag the commit you just made: `git tag vX.X.X` and `git push origin --tags`.
  6. Go to Github https://github.com/twitchtv/twirp/releases and "Draft a new release".
- 7. Make sure to document changes, upgrade instructions are very important.
+ 7. Make sure to document changes as part of release comment
- 8. Run `make release_gen` to generate release assets in the `release` directory.
-This requires Docker to be installed.
-Then Upload all files in the `release` directory as part of the release.
+ 8. Make sure to document upgrade instructions as part of release comment if users need to update their existing client code (Example: [v.7.0.0](https://github.com/twitchtv/twirp/releases/tag/v7.0.0)).

 ## Code of Conduct